ceford/cefjdemos-data-jdm-user/articles/en/getting-started/installing-joomla.md

 ### Database Setup

 If you have not yet set up a database do it now.
-It is covered for a cPanel hosting service in the  cPanel Hosting](jdocmanual?manual=user&heading=hosting&filename=cpanel-hosting.md) tutorial.
-There is also a [Creating a Database for
+It is covered for a cPanel hosting service in the [cPanel Hosting](jdocmanual?article=user/hosting/cpanel-hosting "cPanel Hosting") tutorial.
+There is also a *Creating a Database for
-Joomla!
+Joomla!*
 tutorial that covers localhost and phpMyAdmin methods.

 You will need to note basic database information needed when the actual